Noah-Samawi/ci-swag/README.md

 The program model contains all fields of the product model with extra field such as difficulty, videourl and length that are unique to it.

+#### Module Model

+The moduel model is linked closely to the program model.
+A module contains a tile and description and is linked to a program

 #### Subscription Model

 The subscription model is a model that holds information about a users membership.
 It has one to many relationship with a userprofile.
 A subscription contains discounts amounts on products and programs.